espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

         (gdb)

-Note the third-to-last line, which shows debugger halting at breakpoint established in ``build/gdbinit/connect`` file at function ``app_main()``.
+    Note that the third-to-last line indicates the debugger has halted at a breakpoint established in ``build/gdbinit/connect`` file at function ``app_main()``.
 Since the processor is halted, the LED should not be blinking.
-If this is what you see as well, you are ready to start debugging.
+If this matches what you observe, you are ready to start debugging.

     If you are not sure how to use GDB, check :ref:`jtag-debugging-examples-command-line` example debugging session in section :ref:`jtag-debugging-examples`.

 .. _jtag-debugging-with-idf-py: